 - Perception – Increases hearing distance, loot detection radius, and enhances aiming.
 Loot detection radius seems to deal with how easily the white dot cursor appears when looting items.

-Jeff is a journalist that loves to write, stream, and make content about video games.
-He’s a sucker for RPGs, survival games, roguelikes, and more.
+Jeff is a journalist with over 10 years of experience writing, streaming, and making content about video games.
+With an associate degree in journalism, he’s a sucker for RPGs, survival games, roguelikes, and more.